Therapy Concerns

 As a psychological treatment and health education coordinator, I have designed, implemented, and/or led a multitude of programs to help those with anxiety and mood concerns such as:

-Cognitive-Behavioral Therapy (CBT) for depression, social anxiety, worry, panic, phobias, male sexual dysfunction, and impulse control problems
+Cognitive-Behavioral Therapy (CBT) for depression, social anxiety, worry, panic, phobias, male sexual dysfunction, couple's communication problems, and impulse control problems

 Exposure Response Prevention (ERP) for Obsessive Compulsive Disorder (OCD)